-- 1 Select All check box- Enables you to select all the physical disks in all the enclosures. - 1 Enclosure check box Enables you to select all physical disks in the enclosure - NOTE: The Select All and Enclosure check boxes enable you to edit spans after selecting the physical disks that comprise them.
-You can remove a span and re-specify a span with different physical disks before proceeding. - 1 Number of disks per span drop down Enables you to select the number of disks in each span (default =2).
+- 1 Select All Disks check box Enables you to select all the physical disks in all the enclosures. - 1 Enclosure check box Enables you to select all physical disks in the enclosure.

+NOTE: The Select All and Enclosure check boxes enable you to edit spans after selecting the physical disks that comprise them.
+You can remove a span and re-specify a span with different physical disks before proceeding.

+Select Number of Disks per Span - Enables you to select the number of disks in each span (default =2).
 This option is available only on SAS controllers with firmware version 6.1 and later.